San Francisco Votes for Affordable Housing by Saying YES to Prop A

-The measure requires a two-thirds majority vote to pass.
+The measure required a two-thirds majority vote to pass.

 Providing new affordable homes in San Francisco will improve the quality of life of all San Francisco residents, alleviate lengthy commutes and the resulting air pollution and greenhouse gas emissions, and reduce pressure for sprawl development on the region’s iconic natural and agricultural lands.
-We encourage all San Francisco residents to vote YES on Prop A.
+We are proud the San Franciscans chose to vote yes on Prop A!

 Feel free to contact us with any questions you have on Prop.
 A.